top of page

 Accessing the NDIS in Australia: A Simple Guide for Families and Participants

-What Is the NDIS?
+What is the NDIS?

-The National Disability Insurance Scheme (NDIS) is a government-funded program that provides support to Australians with permanent and significant disability.
+The National Disability Insurance Scheme is a government-funded program that provides support to Australians with permanent and significant disability.

-Who Can Access the NDIS?
+Who can access the NDIS?

-To access the NDIS, you must meet all of the following criteria:
+To access the NDIS you must meet all of the following criteria:

 • Have a permanent disability or a disability likely to be permanent